Brownsville home prices rising fast — even compared to other Texas cities

-(Stacker) – If it feels like Cameron County’s real estate has been getting less and less affordable, it’s not in your head.
+(Stacker) – If it feels like the Rio Grande Valley’s real estate has been getting less and less affordable, it’s not in your head.

 Typical home values–for residences in the mid-range of prices–increased by slightly more than 23 percent in Cameron County between October 2021 and 2022.